-|Plant Type||Broadleaf Evergreen|
+|Plant Type||Broadleaf Deciduous or Evergreen|

-|Plants Mature Size||8 to 12 feet tall and wide|
+|Plants Mature Size||15-20 feet tall

-|Leaf Size||1 to 4 inches long and 0.5 to 2 inches wide|
+|Leaf Size||1 to 5 inches long

-|Toxicity||Non-Toxic to humans and animals|
+|Toxicity||Non-toxic to humans and animals|

-Jasmine Plant & It’s Benefits
+Jasmine Plant & Its Benefits

 Continue reading to learn how Jasmine is a flower worth having in a garden, from flowerpots to teapots.